 Target released a statement informing customers it would be increasing the inventory of priority products (disinfectant, hand soap, toilet paper, etc.) and cleaning times to every 30 minutes in accordance with CDC recommendations.

 Luxury brands aren’t faring as well as the big box brands.
 Brands like Burberry are experiencing closures all over China — where the outbreak began — that have affected global supply and demand.
-Coronavirus will likely have consequences for the luxury space for years to come.
+COVID-19 will likely have consequences for the luxury space for years to come.

 Read more here: